getgud-io/getgud-docs/get-started.md

 ## What Can You Do With Getgud's SDK:

-Getgud's C++ SDK allows you to integrate your game with the GetGud platform.
+Getgud's SDK allows you to integrate your game with the GetGud platform.
 Once integrated, you will be able to:

 1. Stream live game data to GetGud's cloud, including in-match actions, in-match reports, and in-match chat messages.\
 2. Send Reports about historical matches to Getgud.